telerik/kendo-react-dropdowns/docs/dropdownlist/index.md

 By default, the DropDownList does not render a filter input field that allows the user to filter the options and the [`filterable`]({% slug api_ddl_kendouiforreact %}#filterable-booleandefault-false) property is set to `false`.
 To render a filter input field, set `filterable` to `true`.

 When the user changes the filter input value, the component executes its [`onFilter`]({% slug api_ddl_kendouiforreact %}#onfilter-function) callback.
-It is your responsibility to perform the data filtration and to update the data of the DropDownList through its props.
+It is responsibility of the developer to perform the data filtration and to update the data of the DropDownList through its props.

 > The default functionality to search between items is automatically disabled if filtration is enabled.